lnsp/coyote/README.md

 ## How does it work?

 There are three types of actors in a functioning `ftp2p` environment.
 First of all, there are the **taverns**.
 These are rendevouz servers, which introduce network peers to each other.
 The first type of peer is the **seeder**.
 They provide their bandwidth and storage for others to use and download file chunks from.
 Then there is the **fetcher**.
-Its sole purpose is to contact **taverns**, ask around for peers for a given file hash and contact these **peers**, fetching file chunks and assembling the final file at the end.
+Its sole purpose is to contact **taverns**, ask around for peers for a given file hash and contact these **seeders**, fetching file chunks and assembling the final file at the end.

 ## What does (not) work yet?